AdwaithaV/AdwaithaV/README.md

 - 👋 Hi, I’m @AdwaithaV
-- 👀 I’m interested in .. cybersecurity music rubicks cube
+- 👀 I’m interested in .. cybersecurity coding and  rubicks cube
-- 🌱 I’m currently learning ...c language and python
+- 🌱 I’m currently learning ...c language and python and basic algorithms -
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... adwaithav063@gmail.com

 <!---